microsoft/azure-health-data-services-workshop/Challenge-01 - Deploy AHDS workspace and FHIR service/Readme.md

 ## Step 1: Deploy Azure Health Data Services workspace and FHIR service to your Azure environment

-In the first part of this challenge, you will use a template to deploy resources with the Azure Portal.
+In the first part of this challenge, you will go to the Azure Portal and use an Azure Resource Manager (ARM) template to deploy components used in this workshop.
 This template will deploy
   + [Azure Health Data Services workspace](https://docs.microsoft.com/azure/healthcare-apis/workspace-overview)
   + [FHIR service](https://docs.microsoft.com/azure/healthcare-apis/fhir/overview)
   + [FHIR Loader](https://github.com/microsoft/fhir-loader) (for Challenge-03)